krirogn/yew_spline/README.md

 <a href="https://crates.io/crates/yew_spline" target="_blank"><img alt="Crates.io" src="https://img.shields.io/crates/v/yew_spline?style=for-the-badge"></a>
 <a href="https://crates.io/crates/yew_spline" target="_blank"><img alt="Crates.io" src="https://img.shields.io/crates/d/yew_spline?label=Downloads&style=for-the-badge"></a>
 </p>
-Yew Spline is a Spline runtime component for Yew based on Splines vanilla JS implementation, so you can display Spline scenes in Yew.
+Yew Spline is a Spline runtime component for Yew based on Splines vanilla JS implementation, so you can display Spline scenes in Yew.<br /><br />
 Spline is a 3d editor that let's you make interactive 3d scenes to be viewed on the web.
 For more information visit [https://spline.design/](https://spline.design/).

 ## How to use